Sandjai/FormComponent/README.md

 ### There are optional methods, used for manipulations with the form directly from LP:

-:red_circle: `SETTINGS` - Allow to set some parameters of the <form> tag, apply custom (different from default) settings needed for the form generation
+:red_circle: `settings` - Allow to set some parameters of the form tag, apply custom (different from default) settings needed for the form generation

 #### To change from internal TY page (which is by default) to external: